DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 A challenger must submit a stake to each challenge.
 Once a challenge is submitted, the miner who submitted the value is placed in a locked state.
 For the next week, tribute holders vote on the validity of the mined value.
 A proper submission is one that corresponds to a valid API query within the time period between the release of the challenge and the submission of the value.

 If the challenge is deemed successful, the challenger receives the stake of the malicious miner.
-If the challenge is deemed unsuccessful, the honest miner receives the challengers stake.
+If the challenge is deemed unsuccessful, the honest miner receives the challenger's stake.

 ## Potential Applications <a name="potential-applications"> </a>